balazsjdp/aldi-ecommerce/README.md

 A modern e-commerce application demo built with Angular 19, featuring a product list and a shopping cart using NgRx for state management.

+## ✅ Acceptance criteria

+- [x] Create two different pages /products and /cart
+- [x] The Product page lists all products and their information, and enables adding each individual product to cart in various amounts, with respect to minOrderAmount.
+- [x] When product is added to cart its available amount should be decremented by the amount added.
+Adding more than the total amount should not be possible.
+- [x] Cart page displays the products added to the cart: total amount currently added, total price.

 ## ✨ Features

 - Product list with grid layout